 One of the very first cases of successful medical marijuana use involved the case of an epileptic girl who found some relief from ingesting marijuana.
-Since then, research around seizure activity and cannabis has been at the forefront of medical marijuana research.
+Since then, research around seizure activity and cannabis have been at the forefront of medical marijuana research.

 CBD and pain

-CBD and pain are common combinations of buzzwords surrounding CBD research and internet searches; and rightfully so!
+CBD and pain are common combinations of buzzwords surrounding CBD research and internet searches, and rightfully so!